skx/z80-cpm-scripting-interpreter/README.md

 This is a trivial REPL-based "scripting thing", designed to run on Z80-based CP/M systems.

-The REPL allows arbitrary I/O to ports, and RAM, but little else - for usefulness the currently-selected I/O port is displayed in the REPL prompt.
+The REPL allows arbitrary I/O to ports, and RAM, along with string output and looping-support, but there is little else - for usefulness the currently-selected I/O port is displayed in the REPL prompt.

-All-told the interpreter, when compiled as REPL, takes less than 750 bytes.
+All-told the interpreter, when compiled as REPL, requires approximately 800 bytes.